samiengmanng/samiengmanng.github.io/index.md

 ## About

-* I am a Macau Fellow at the University of Macau.
+* I am a UM Macau Fellow at the University of Macau.
 * My research interests are Monetary Economics and Banking.

 ---